 Once all that gunk was off, I broke out my sander and took it down to bare bones.
 That’s when the disappointment hit.
 The side panels and top ends were made of PINE, not the gorgeous oak I dreamed of.
 See how they look more white than the legs, top, and front?
 The pine had soaked that orange paint up so much that it looked like it glowed.
 Now what, right?

 I decided to continue with the oak that I could save and paint the ends, and interior.
 For the inside, I wanted to lighten it up a bit and chose a soft, light gray to refresh and hide that blucky color.

 It only took one coat of paint to easily cover that old color.
 Woot!
 Then, for the sides I used a dark brown I had on hand as a base coat, then choose creamy white for the top coat.

 Now for some fun!
 If you have been around me, I like to add a little typography when I can, like in these projects.
-I find such therapy in painting – it’s fun!
+Subsequently, I find such therapy in painting – it’s fun!
 My goal was to create a piece that looked like it had been around for years, so I didn’t mind a worn look.

-To revitalize and seal the wood, I used a poly topcoat.
-This protects the wood without giving it a sheen to keep with the aged look I’m after.
+Last, to revitalize and seal the wood, I used a poly topcoat.
+Likewise, this protects the wood without giving it a sheen to keep with the aged look I’m after.

 In addition, I even had a super-cute helper.
 She works like a pro.

 Finally, the blanket chest is done.

 I couldn’t be happier with the outcome, even with the pine issues I had.
 It looks just as I had hoped.
 For added texture, I use some cast iron bin pulls to the sides.

 The inside is refreshed and no longer has that smell and awful color.
 Hallelujah!